 29 March 2018

-Farm size has a positive relationship with productivity (i.e. productivity tends to increase as farms become larger) and capital hire may make new and advanced technologies more accessible for small farms and bring their productivity closer to that of large farms.
+Farm size has a positive relationship with productivity (i.e. larger farms tend to have higher productivity) and capital hire may make new and advanced technologies more accessible for small farms and bring their productivity closer to that of large farms.

 What difference does labour choice make to farm productivity and profitability in the Australian horticulture industry?
 A comparison between seasonal workers and working holiday makers

 On average seasonal workers are 20 per cent more productive than backpackers, but their non-wage labour costs are 2.3 times higher.
-Productivity benefits of hiring seasonal workers likely outweigh the higher non-wage labour costs and deliver profitability gains for farmers.
+Productivity benefits of hiring seasonal workers likely outweigh the higher non-wage labour costs and deliver profitability gains for farmers, as non-wage costs are generally relatively small.

 Evaluating the benefits from transport infrastructure in agriculture: a hedonic analysis of farmland prices, Australian Journal of Agricultural and Resource Economics.